Vale Greg (Snake) Mathews

 doesn't even know how, where and when the sport it apparently represents

 came into being?
 Seriously?
-I sure hope they didn't pay for the
+I sure hope they didn't pay much for

 So, here is the true story: Indoor cricket was the brainchild of